Fastest three hours in media well underway, already two-thirds through on the middle of the week, Wednesday.

 They want to believe they are high-profile targets.

-They're not their bugs on the ass of a rock.
+They're bugs on the ass of Iraq.

-I'll tell you more, but please leave names out, just that you have an inside in Baghdad.
+I'll tell you more, but please leave names out just that you have an inside in Baghdad.

 Subscriber to Rush 24-7.